rackerlabs/support-how-to/content/cloud-servers/using-ntp-to-sync-time.md

 ### NTP security

-Protect yourself against NTP server attacks by adding `disable monitor` to your `/etc/ntp.conf` file.
-Disabling monitoring will prevent unwanted remote queries that use commands from older versions of NTP, such as "monlist".
+Protect yourself against NTP server attacks by adding `disable monitor` to your **/etc/ntp.conf** file.
+Disabling monitoring will prevent unwanted remote queries that use commands from older versions of NTP, such as *monlist*.

 ### Syncing multiple servers